 The estimated fair value of the Deferred Obligation is determined using various factors including the evaluation of any net proceeds that may be payable under the Waterfall Distribution mechanism.
-As a result of the impairment of the assets noted in Note 10(a), the Company revalued its Deferred Obligation as at September 30, 2018 to nil.
-There have been no changes to the estimated fair value of the Deferred Obligation since September 2018.
+As a result of the impairment of the assets noted in Note 11(a), the Company revalued its Deferred Obligation as at September 30, 2018 to nil.
+There were no changes to the estimated fair value of the Deferred Obligation during fiscal 2022.